hunter-teacher-cert/unit_plan-fearsome-foursome/README.md

 ---

 ### Assesments
-Formative Assessments: I am thinking 2 projects where the students develop a game we assign.
+Formative Assessments: I am thinking 2 projects where the students develop games we assign.

 Summative Assessment: Final project - An original game developed by students individually or in small groups.